thomas-ryan-crosby/hoa-amenities/TEST_PLAN.md

 ---

-## Test Scenario 2: Registering with an Existing Community
+## Test Scenario 2: Registering with The Sanctuary

-**Goal**: Test joining an existing community using an access code
+**Goal**: Test joining "The Sanctuary" community by searching for it

 ### Step 2.1: Search for The Sanctuary
 1. On the community search screen, search by **zip code**: `70471`